lsst/verify/doc/blob-dev.rst

+.. currentmodule:: lsst.validate.base

+.. _creating-blobs:

 ################################################
 Providing Datasets to Measurements through Blobs
 ################################################

 A common pattern is to reduce a raw dataset, and share that dataset between several measurements.
-``lsst.validate.base`` allows such datasets to be expressed as 'blobs.'
+`lsst.validate.base` expresses such datasets as **blobs.**
-In the context of the measurement API, a blob is an object that contains :class:`~lsst.validate.base.Datum` objects.
+In the context of the `lsst.validate.base` framework, a blob is an object that contains `Datum` objects.

 There are several advantages of storing input datasets in blob objects: